Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 are linked to this specific source code file.
 You can add a new association by clicking on the 'Add Association' hyperlink.

-### Revision Details
+### Commit Details

-By clicking on a revision in SpiraTeam, you will be taken to the revision details page.
+By clicking on a commit in SpiraTeam, you will be taken to the commit details page.

 ![](img/Integrating_with_TFS_31.png)

-The revision details screen shows the log for the action performed, the date and author.
+The commit details screen shows the log for the action performed, the date and author.
 At the bottom of the page are two tabs, Files and Associations.
-The Files tab lists all files that were a part of this revision, with their full path, latest revision and date of edit.
+The Files tab lists all files that were a part of this commit, with their full path, latest commit and date of edit.

 The Associations tab shows any artifact (Incident, Requirement, Test Case, Test Set) that the log message references.
-See [Linking Artifacts](#linking-artifacts) for information on how to link a revision with a TFS check-in or other
+See [Linking Artifacts](#linking-artifacts) for information on how to link a commit with a TFS check-in or other
 action:

 ![](img/Integrating_with_TFS_32.png)